ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 The CBOR map MUST include the following configuration parameters:

-* 'hkdf', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the HKDF algorithm used in the OSCORE group, encoded as a CBOR text string.
+* 'hkdf', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the HKDF algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'hkdf' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.

-* 'alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the AEAD algorithm used in the OSCORE group, encoded as a CBOR text string.
+* 'alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the AEAD algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'alg' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.

-* 'cs_alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the countersignature algorithm used in the OSCORE group, encoded as a CBOR text string or integer.
+* 'cs_alg', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the countersignature algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'cs_alg' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'cs_params', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the additional parameters for the countersignature algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'cs_params' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.